 You can get a quotation from us in 2 simple steps:

-Step 1: Scan or take a good picture of your documents using a smart device
+Step 1: Scan or take a clear picture of your documents using a smart device.
+We recommend CamScanner app.

 Step 2: Email the documents to firstname.lastname@example.org